appacademy/SWEO-Part-Time-Resources/6-Module/1-week/4-day/README.md

 ### Function Parameters and Arguments

-The biggest difference between JS and Python functions is in parameters and arguments.
 JS has exclusively positional arguments.
 Python has positional arguments and keyword arguments.

 You should order parameters and arguments in this order.